wuher/devil/README.markdown

-# Simple REST frameword for Django
+# Simple REST framework for Django

 Devil aims to be simple to use REST framework for Django.
 Devil is influenced by [piston][1].